-- 14.1 It is expected that a teacher would be medically fit to resume full duties after a period of sick leave so that a resumption of duty would not induce a relapse into illness. - 14.2 A teacher intending to resume duty prior to the date specified on her/his medical certificate, must provide a medical certificate of fitness from his/her attending doctor before the date of resumption.
+- 15.1.
+It is expected that a teacher would be medically fit to resume full duties after a period of sick leave so that a resumption of duty would not induce a relapse into illness. - 15.2.
+A teacher intending to resume duty prior to the date specified on her/his medical certificate, must provide a medical certificate of fitness from his/her attending doctor before the date of resumption.
 In the absence of such a certificate, the full period as recorded on the medical certificate(s) will be counted as sick leave.
-Certificates of fitness furnished at a later date will not be accepted as evidence of fitness for duty. - 14.3 Prior to resumption of duties, a teacher who is absent on paid sick leave for 4 or more continuous weeks, or absent for any period of TRR/unpaid sick leave or a shorter period where the employer has reasonable grounds for concern must submit medical certification of fitness for duties.
-Confirmation of fitness to return to duties must also be obtained by the employer from the OHS. - 14.4 Where a teacher is absent on sick leave and has not returned to duty for a reasonable period before and after a period of school closure, the teacher will be deemed to be on sick leave for the whole duration unless - the teacher provides a medical certificate of fitness to resume full duties prior to or during a period of school closure and - the advice of the OHS as to the teacher's fitness for full duties has been obtained and to whether the school closure period or any part thereof might be discounted and - the OHS has deemed the period of return to duty to be reasonable taking into account the medical circumstances in individual cases.
+Certificates of fitness furnished at a later date will not be accepted as evidence of fitness for duty. - 15.3.
+Prior to resumption of duties, a teacher who is absent on paid sick leave for 4 or more continuous weeks, or absent for any period of TRR/unpaid sick leave or a shorter period where the employer has reasonable grounds for concern must submit medical certification of fitness for duties.
+Confirmation of fitness to return to duties must also be obtained by the employer from the OHS. - 15.4.
+Where a teacher is absent on sick leave and has not returned to duty for a reasonable period before and after a period of school closure, the teacher will be deemed to be on sick leave for the whole duration unless - the teacher provides a medical certificate of fitness to resume full duties prior to or during a period of school closure and - the advice of the OHS as to the teacher's fitness for full duties has been obtained and to whether the school closure period or any part thereof might be discounted and - the OHS has deemed the period of return to duty to be reasonable taking into account the medical circumstances in individual cases.

-15. Maternity Related Illness Provisions
+16. Maternity Related Illness Provisions

-- 15.1 The Public Service Management (Sick Leave) Regulations 2014, SI 124 of 2014, set out the provisions which relate to the interaction of pregnancy related illness with sick leave limits.
-The Regulations set out how the time on half pay due to pregnancy related illness is protected. - 15.2 If a pregnant teacher is medically unfit for work due to a pregnancy related illness and has exhausted sick leave at half pay she will continue to receive sick leave at half pay for the duration of her pregnancy-related illness, prior to going on maternity leave.
+- 16.1.
+The Public Service Management (Sick Leave) Regulations 2014, SI 124 of 2014, as amended by Public Service Management (Sick Leave) Amendment Regulations 2015 SI 384 set out the provisions which relate to the interaction of pregnancy related illness with sick leave limits. - 16.2.
+Where a teacher is medically unfit for work due to a pregnancy related illness she will not receive less than half pay for the duration of her pregnancy-related illness, prior to going on maternity leave.
 This is regardless of whether she has reached the maximum limit for half pay due to prior sick leave.